DRezeanu/retinanalysis/README.md

 ## DataJoint configuration

 Retinanalysis provides fallback local DataJoint settings for the common lab workflow, but DataJoint 2 will warn you if it does not find a `datajoint.json` file in your project root.
-You can safely ignore this warning, but if you want to make the connection explicit and avoid that warning, create a `datajoint.json` file in the root of your analysis project using the values below:
+You can safely ignore this warning, but if you want to make the connection explicit and avoid that warning, create a `datajoint.json` file in the root of your analysis project using the values below.
+The file will be ignored by git:

 ```json
 {